Romania in the Eurovision Song Contest 2020: Artist selection

-On 31 January 2020, TVR confirmed their collaboration with native label Global Records for the selection of a Eurovision entry, citing their recent relevancy and success within Romania's music industry as reasons for the decision.
+On 31 January 2020, TVR confirmed its collaboration with native label Global Records for the selection of a Eurovision entry, citing their recent relevancy and success within Romania's music industry as reasons for the decision.
 Furthermore, it was announced that Liana Stanciu would return as the country's head of delegation.
 While Global Records was not remunerated, the project had cost TVR a reported €69,000.
 A jury panel—consisting of Luminița Anghel, Liviu Elekes, Dan Manoliu, Crina Mardare, Bogdan Păun, Lucian Ștefan and Andrei Tudor—was hired to select Romania's representing artist out of the label's roster.
 Having brought together several composers such as David Ciente, a songwriting camp was organised in January 2020, with the five best-written songs being selected by music experts to proceed to Selecția Națională 2020.
 The segment Destinația Eurovision was aired by TVR, documenting the internal artist selection and songwriting camp.

 In an online interview two days after TVR's announcement, Global Records's manager Ștefan announced that a male and two female artists had been shortlisted to represent Romania at Eurovision; they were later reported to be Cezar Gună, Diana V and Roxen.
 The latter was revealed as Romania's representative on 11 February, and the competing songs were released on 21 February.
 Roxen had risen to prominence in the country upon being featured on producer Sickotoy's "You Don't Love Me" in 2019, which reached number three on the Airplay 100 chart and was playlisted in several other territories.